-DC 20: "The stormtalons train endlessly in aerial combat, and they fight in three dimensions better than most people
+DC 20: "The stormtalons train endlessly in aerial combat, and they fight in three dimensions better than most people fight in two."

 DC 30: Characters who achieve this level of success can learn important details about the activities of specific stormtalons in your campaign.